Freddy Keiaho

-Freddy Keiaho, born Naivote Taulawakeiaho, (born) December 18, 1982) is a Fijian former professional American football linebacker.
-He played college football for the San Diego State University Aztecs, and was drafted by the Indianapolis Colts in the third round of the 2006 NFL Draft.
+Freddy Keiaho (born Naivote Taulawakeiaho; December 18, 1982) is a Fijian former professional player of American football who was a linebacker in the National Football League (NFL).
+He played college football for the San Diego State Aztecs, and was selected by the Indianapolis Colts in the third round of the 2006 NFL draft.
 He was a part of the Colts' Super Bowl XLI victory against the Chicago Bears.
 He joined the Jacksonville Jaguars in the 2010 season.

-Early life
+Early life and college

 Keiaho was born Naivote Taulawakeiaho in Suva, Fiji.
 He grew up in Ventura, California and played high school football for Buena High School, where he was a star athlete.
 Freddy's older brother, George, was a star running back at Buena High School, rushing for 6,615 yards from 1990 to 1993 before accepting a scholarship to Washington and later attending California Lutheran University.
 His other older brother, Roger Keiaho, is the lead singer of the rock band Rey Fresco.

+Keiaho attended San Diego State University, where he played for the San Diego State Aztecs football team.